Order Flowers now for guaranteed delivery before Bernice's visitation.

 She was preceded in death by her parents; husband, John; four brothers, Harold, Melvin, Lesley and Lawrence; and three sisters, Evelyn, Helen and Verda.

 Bea is survived by her son, Jerry (Deb) Jacobs of Alexandria; two grandsons, Brandon Jacobs of Minneapolis and Troy Jacobs of Alexandria; and two great-granddaughters, Isabella and Jojo Jacobs.

 Urnbearers are Brandon Jacobs, Troy Jacobs, Isabella Jacobs, and Joliva Jacobs.

-To send flowers to the family or plant a tree in memory of Bernice "Bea" Louise (Schugg) Jacobs, please visit our floral store.
+To send flowers to Bernice "Bea" Louise (Schugg) Jacobs' family, please visit our floral store.